-During the medium range operation, the vision system cameras view either the complete satellite or a significant portion of it (image 1 in Fig. 3), and the system relies on natural features observed in stereo images to estimate the motion and pose of the satellite.
+During the medium range operation, the vision system cameras view either the complete satellite or a significant portion of it (left image in Fig. 2), and the system relies on natural features observed in stereo images to estimate the motion and pose of the satellite.
 The medium range operation consists of the following three phases:

-- In the first phase (model-free motion estimation), the vision system combines stereo and structure-from-motion to indirectly estimate the satellite motion in the camera reference frame by solving for the camera motion, which is just the opposite of the satellite motion [13]. - The second phase (motion-based pose acquisition) performs binary template matching to estimate the pose of the satellite without using prior information [14].
+- In the first phase (model-free motion estimation), the vision system combines stereo and structurefrom-motion to indirectly estimate the satellite motion in the camera reference frame by solving for the camera motion, which is just the opposite of the satellite motion [13]. - The second phase (motion-based pose acquisition) performs binary template matching to estimate the pose of the satellite without using prior information [14].
 It matches a model of the observed satellite with the 3D data produced by the last phase and computes a rigid transformation, generally comprising 3 translations and 3 rotations, that represent the relative pose of the satellite.
 The six degrees of freedom (DOFs) of the pose are solved in two steps.
-The first step, which is motivated by the observation that most satellites have an elongated structure, determines the major axis of the satellite, and the second step solves the four unresolved DOFs-the rotation around the major axis and the three translations-by an exhaustive 3D template matching over the remaining four DOFs. - The last phase (model-based pose tracking) tracks the satellite with high precision and update rate by iteratively matching the 3D data with the model using a version of the iterative closest point algorithm [15].
-This scheme does not match high-level features in the scene with the model at every iteration.
-This reduces its sensitivity to partial shadows, occlusion, and local loss of data caused by reflections and image saturation.
-Under normal operative conditions, model based tracking returns an estimate of the satellite's pose at 2Hz with an accuracy on the order of a few centimeters and a few degrees.